International Court of Justice Contentious Case: The North Sea Continental Shelf Cases (Germany/Denmark; Germany/Netherlands).

-Is Germany under a legal obligation to accept the equidistance-special circumstances principle, contained in Article 6 of the Geneva Convention, either as a customary international law rule or on the basis of the Geneva Convention?
+Is Germany under a legal obligation to accept the equidistance-special circumstances principle, contained in Article 6 of the Geneva Convention on the Continental Shelf of 1958, either as a customary international law rule or on the basis of the Geneva Convention?

 The Court’s Decision:

-The use of the equidistance method had not crystallised into customary law and was is not obligatory for the delimitation of the areas in the North Sea related to the present proceedings.
+The use of the equidistance method had not crystallised into customary law and the method was not obligatory for the delimitation of the areas in the North Sea related to the present proceedings.

 Relevant Findings of the Court:

-1. Article 6 of the Geneva Convention on the Continental Shelf states that unless the parties have agreed on a method for delimitation or unless special circumstances exist, the equidistance method would apply (see Article 6).
-Germany has signed but not ratified the Geneva Convention, while Netherlands and Denmark are parties to the Convention.
-The latter two States argue that while Germany is not a party to the Convention (not having ratified it), she is still bound by Article 6 of the Convention because:
+1. Article 6 of the Geneva Convention stated that unless the parties had already agreed on a method for delimitation or unless special circumstances exist, the equidistance method would apply.
+Germany had signed, but not ratified, the Geneva Convention, while Netherlands and Denmark were parties to the Convention.
+The latter two States argued that while Germany is not a party to the Convention (not having ratified it), she was still bound by Article 6 of the Convention because:

 “…(1) by conduct, by public statements and proclamations, and in other ways, the Republic has unilaterally assumed the obligations of the Convention; or has manifested its acceptance of the conventional regime; or has recognized it as being generally applicable to the delimitation of continental shelf areas…